N8python/Modol/readme.md

 ```
 As you can see, this format is easier to write and read.
 So, it is the standard to always set the third parameter to true, if you have units that are a multiple of the last unit in the chain.

-As you can see, the new style works perfectly.
+As you can see, the new style works perfectly (except for leap years).
 Let's have it tell us the time since 1970...

 ```js
 time.format(Date.now() / 1000); // '49 years, 24 weeks, 2 days, 2 hours, 9 minutes and 35 seconds' - That was so easy!